ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Reate to Formiae
+# Reate To Formiae

+## Travelling by road

-Leaving Reate, Virgil set out for Roma by road, a journey of about 44 miles.
+Leaving Reate, Virgil set out for Roma by road, a distance of about 44 miles.

+His shoes are covered in dust from the road.
+Workers are raising the level of the road.
+Now the road is quieter.
 There is a fountain of cold water springing from the rock.
-He set out from {from} amidst a throng travelling the same way.
-His shoes are covered in dust from the road.
+The sun beats down.
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+A cloud passes in front of the sun.
+He passes another milestone.
+He had set out from Reate amidst a throng travelling the same way.

 Insert story about 423025

 Insert story about ['41.892', '12.486']

+## From Roma to Ostia/Portus

-Intending to travel on a boat heading downstream to Ostia/Portus, Virgil left Roma.
-It was about 17 miles away.
+Virgil departed from Roma, intending to travel on a boat heading downstream to Ostia/Portus, a distance of about 17 miles.

-The countryside is quieter than the city.
+Birds sing their greetings.

 Insert story about 422995

 Insert story about ['41.755', '12.288']

+## 77 miles to Tarracina

-Intending to travel by ship down the coast to Tarracina, Virgil left Ostia/Portus.
-It was a journey of about 77 miles.
+Virgil departed from Ostia/Portus, intending to travel by ship down the coast to Tarracina, a distance of about 77 miles.

-A gust of the shrill north strikes full on the sail and raises the waves up to heaven.
-The oars are snapped.
-Down in a heap comes a broken mountain of water.
+A dusky shower drew up overhead carrying night and tempest.
+The breezes woo the sails, and the canvas blows out to the swelling south.

+The navigator professes he cannot tell day from night on the sky, nor remember the way amid the waters.
+The sails drop; they swing back to the oars.

+They all have stations for their ships, each man one for himself.
+For they care not for bow or quiver, but for masts and oars of ships.

 Insert story about 433143

 Insert story about ['41.291', '13.249']

+## Travelling by ship

-Leaving Tarracina, Virgil set out for Formiae by ship down the coast, a journey of about 24 miles.
+Virgil departed from Tarracina, intending to travel by ship down the coast to Formiae, a distance of about 24 miles.

-Black night broods on the waters.
-All around from pole to pole the rattling peals resound.
-Frequent flashes light the lurid air.
-A gust of the shrill north strikes full on the sail and raises the waves up to heaven.
-The oars are snapped.
-The south wind catches and hurls a ship on hidden rocks.
-The helmsman is dashed away and rolled forward headlong.
-As she lies the billow sends her spinning thrice round with it, and engulfs her in the swift whirl.
-Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.
+The sky all round them and all round them the deep.
+A dusky shower drew up overhead carrying night and tempest.

+They all have stations for their ships, each man one for himself.

 Insert story about 432839

 Insert story about ['41.256', '13.606']

+## Travelling by ship down the coast to Minturnae

-Virgil departed from Formiae, intending to travel by ship down the coast to Minturnae, about 18 miles away.
+Intending to travel by ship down the coast to Minturnae, Virgil left Formiae.
+It was a distance of about 18 miles.

-Then comes the creak of cables and the cries of seamen.
-Black night broods on the waters.
-All around from pole to pole the rattling peals resound.
-Frequent flashes light the lurid air.
-All nature, big with instant ruin, frowned destruction.
-Rocks amid the waves, a vast reef banking the sea.
-The helmsman is dashed away and rolled forward headlong.
-As she lies the billow sends her spinning thrice round with it, and engulfs her in the swift whirl.
+The sky all round them and all round them the deep.

+Here the men are busied with the tackle of their black ships, with cables and sails.

 Insert story about 432940

 Insert story about ['41.242', '13.769']

+## To Formiae

-Leaving Minturnae, Virgil set out for Formiae by ship down the coast, about 18 miles away.
+Leaving Minturnae, Virgil set out for Formiae by ship down the coast, a journey of about 18 miles.

-Clouds the darkened heavens have drowned, and snatched the daylight from their eyes.
-Black night broods on the waters.
-All around from pole to pole the rattling peals resound.
-The yawning billow shows ground amid the surge, where the sea churns with sand.
-Piteous to see, it dashes on shoals and girdles with a sandbank.
-Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.
+They spread their sails and ran over the waste sea in their hollow wood.
+The wave shuddered and gloomed.

+They all have stations for their ships, each man one for himself.

 Insert story about 432839

 Insert story about ['41.256', '13.606']

-Intending to travel by ship down the coast to Minturnae, Virgil left Formiae.
-It was about 18 miles away.

-Then comes the creak of cables and the cries of seamen.
-Clouds the darkened heavens have drowned, and snatched the daylight from their eyes.
-A gust of the shrill north strikes full on the sail and raises the waves up to heaven.
-The prow swings away and gives her side to the waves.
-Down in a heap comes a broken mountain of water.
-The south wind catches and hurls a ship on hidden rocks.
-Rocks amid the waves, a vast reef banking the sea.
-Piteous to see, it dashes on shoals and girdles with a sandbank.
-Before their eyes a vast sea descending strikes astern.
+## From Formiae to Minturnae

+From Formiae to Minturnae is at least 18 miles when travelling by ship down the coast.

+The breezes woo the sails, and the canvas blows out to the swelling south.

+Here they shape the thin oar-blades.

 Insert story about 432940

 Insert story about ['41.242', '13.769']

+## After Minturnae

-Leaving Minturnae, Virgil set out for Formiae by ship down the coast, a distance of about 18 miles.
+Virgil departed from Minturnae, intending to travel by ship down the coast to Formiae, about 18 miles away.

-Black night broods on the waters.
-All nature, big with instant ruin, frowned destruction.
-Rocks amid the waves, a vast reef banking the sea.
-The east wind forces a ship from the deep into shallows and quicksands.
+The sky all round them and all round them the deep.

+The navigator professes he cannot tell day from night on the sky, nor remember the way amid the waters.
+Then was land at last seen to rise, discovering distant hills and sending up wreaths of smoke.

+Here they shape the thin oar-blades.

 Insert story about 432839